Places to visit In Kerala In December

 Read more about Wayanad :

 Kumarakom is located about 16 kilometers far from the city of Kottayam in Kerala, This place is famous for its backwater tourism.
 It is set in the backdrop of the Vembanad Lake which is the largest freshwater lake in the state of Kerala.
 Kumarakom is home to a wide variety of flora and fauna.
 Kumarakom Birds Sanctuary is a noted bird sanctuary where many species of migratory birds visit.
-Dont skip these places to visit in kerala in december.
+Dont skip these places to visit in december.

 The Vembanad Lake, the largest backwater in Kerala, is habitat for many marine and freshwater fish species and it teems with Karimeen (Pearl spot also known as Etroplus suratensis) shrimp (Metapenaeus dobsonii) common name Poovalan chemeen.
 The bird sanctuary extends over 14 acres , and came into existence following preservation efforts from the government.
 If you are lucky you will chance upon a Siberian Crane, a special visitor during the migratory season.
 It is a very beautiful place to live.